slowernews/wisdom-tldr/chapters/chapter_1_self.md

 There’s always room for improvement; be humble.
 There is no place for a «prima donna».

-If you're not improving today, you're regressing.
+If you’re not improving today, you’re regressing.
 Skills are perishable, and the path to mastery is a never-ending story.
 Some of the skills you need to achieve expertise have not yet been systematized.

 > *"I am not young enough to know everything."
 -- Oscar Wilde*